Statin side effects: Weigh the benefits and risks

-- Being female
+- Being female.

-- Having a smaller body frame
+- Having a smaller body frame.

-- Being age 80 or older
+- Being age 80 or older.

-- Having kidney or liver disease
+- Having kidney or liver disease.

-- Drinking too much alcohol
+- Drinking too much alcohol.

-- Having certain conditions such as hypothyroidism or neuromuscular disorders including amyotrophic lateral sclerosis (ALS)
+- Having certain conditions such as hypothyroidism or neuromuscular disorders including amyotrophic lateral sclerosis (ALS).

-Drugs and food that interact with statins
+Food and drugs that interact with statins

-Grapefruit juice contains a chemical that can interfere with the enzymes that break down (metabolize) the statins in your digestive system.
-While you won't need to eliminate grapefruit entirely from your diet, ask your doctor about how much grapefruit you can have.
+Grapefruit juice has a chemical that can interfere with the enzymes that break down the statins in your digestive system.
+While you won't need to cut grapefruit entirely from your diet, ask your health care expert about how much grapefruit you can have.

-Some drugs that may interact with statins and increase your risk of side effects include:
+Some medicines that may interact with statins and increase your risk of side effects include:

-- Gemfibrozil (Lopid), another variety of cholesterol drug
+- Gemfibrozil (Lopid), another variety of cholesterol drug.

-There are many drugs that may interact with statins, so be sure your doctor is aware of all the medicines you take when being prescribed with statins.
+There are many drugs that may interact with statins, so be sure your health care professional is aware of all the medicines you take before starting with statins.

 How to relieve statin side effects